 Artist/Album Pages:

-Moonlyte were an American Latin-rock/psych band that released the album Better Late Than Never on ...
+Afterbach were an American funk duo that released the album Matinee on Columbia-subsidiary ARC in ...

-Ollie Baba were an American soul-funk band that released a self-titled album on Polydor in 1978. ...
+Amulet were an American hard-rock band from Evansville, Ind., that released a self-titled album o...

-The Original Mirrors were an English New Wave/modern-rock band from Liverpool that released a self...
+The Motels were an American New Wave/modern-rock band from Los Angeles that released five albums o...

-Sky were an American soul-funk band that released a self-titled album on EMI in 1979.
-Members: ...
+Boscoe were an American soul-funk band from Chicago that released a self-titled album on one-press...